BubbaTechnologies/recommendationSystem/README.md

 ## Routes
 ### / (GET)
 Description: Returns to www.peachsconemarket.com
-### /reccomendation
+### /recommendation
 METHOD: GET
 Paremeters: userId (required), gender (required), clothingType (optional)
 Description: Recommends item clothing.
-If no item can be reccomended HTTP Status Code 204 will be returned.
+If no item can be recommended HTTP Status Code 204 will be returned.
 Response:
 ```
 {